-- Diversified uses on the farm site such as farm markets, alternative fuels, animal boarding, Pick-Your-Own operations, agritourism and specialty crops, etc., should be encouraged to help preserve farming and agricultural uses in Frederick County. - The ordinances of Frederick County should be reviewed to enable the full range of agriculturally related activities in the rural areas.
-Care must be taken to ensure that such activities are compatible in scale, size and intensity with surrounding land uses and the rural character. - Value added processes and support businesses should be examined for location within the Rural Area.
+- Diversified uses on the farm site such as farm markets, alternative fuels, animal boarding, Pick-Your-Own operations, agritourism vineyards, wineries, distilleries and micro-breweries and specialty crops, etc., should be encouraged to help preserve farming and agricultural uses in Frederick County. - The ordinances of Frederick County should be reviewed to upon the approval of this plan to reference and enable the full range of agriculturally related activities as outlined in the prior bullet in the rural areas.
+Care must be taken to ensure that such activities are compatible in scale, size and intensity with surrounding land uses and the rural character.

+- Value added processes and support businesses should be examined for location within the Rural Area.
 These processes currently are permitted in the business districts. - Continue to allow and encourage the use of the Land Use Tax Deferral Program, Agricultural and Forestal Programs, Purchase of Development Rights Program and the Transfer of Development Rights Program.
-The County should also pursue new permitted policies in support of agriculture as they are developed and become available.
+The County should also pursue new permitted policies in support of agriculture as they are developed and become available. - The county should establish a working committee that includes the EDA and Winchester- Frederick County Convention and Visitors Bureau to identify and implement strategies to further develop and promote agritourism and additional high-end diversified uses of its agricultural land.